 Despite Moshe’s support, Sage was taken aback by Byron’s comment.
 Although she knew her comment was unscientific she didn’t like it thrown back in her face.
 Although she could feel her childhood faith in the Hawaiian gods waning, her tutu’s and father’s teachings had lodged the idea deeply in her psyche.
 More importantly, the recent string of events involving Procyon just seemed too coincidental to lack meaning.
 The star and her name and tutu’s funeral.
 Maybe it really was her destiny to travel to Procyon.
 Well, she was on her way and would just have to figure it out.
 She just had to have faith that she was doing the right thing.
 Although she agreed that science was likely the larger truth, the idea that she was heading towards the home of her ancestral gods helped her accept her mission more easily.

 Georgia interrupted her thoughts.
 “I’m not sure about all that but we must also consider the vastness of space and the barrier that represents.
 We are all so isolated.
 Ok, so here’s one way to think about space.
 Everyone knows what an AU is, right?”
 But she saw the confused look on Sage’s face.
 “An AU, or Astronomical Unit” is a standard measure of distance in space.
 It’s the distance from the earth to the sun, about 93 million miles.
 We’ve been traveling for three weeks and we are getting close to Saturn, which is about 9.5 AU from the sun.
-Imagine extending that out a bit further, to the next planet, Uranus, which at 19 AU, still quite a ways from the sun.
+Imagine extending that out a bit further, to the next planet, Uranus, which at 19 AU, is still quite a ways from the sun.
 So, for scale take the size of our solar system out to Uranus as the size of a quarter.
-Based on this model our nearest star, Proxima Centauri, is a football field way from that quarter, about 4.2 light years or 15,000 AU.
+Based on this model our nearest star, Proxima Centauri, is a football field away from that quarter, about 4.2 light-years or 15,000 AU.
 That’s the closest star!
-Where we are going, Procyon, is 11.5 light years from us, or almost 3 football fields away from our quarter, our solar system, or 41,000 AU, about 4 trillion miles.
-Backing up some more, our galaxy alone is 100,00 light years across!
-The universe itself is much bigger, likely 46 billion light years across, so it’s big and incredibly spread out so it’s a huge barrier to interstellar travel.
+Where we are going, Procyon is 11.46 light-years from us, or almost 3 football fields away from our quarter, our solar system, or 41,000 AU, about 4 trillion miles.
+Backing up some more, our galaxy alone is 100,00 light-years across!
+The universe itself is much bigger, likely 46 billion light-years across, so it’s big and incredibly spread out so it’s a huge barrier to interstellar travel.
 So even if there is advanced life we may never see it.”
 Georgia stopped, looking satisfied to have made her point.